FaVIQ: FAct Verification from Information-seeking Questions: Details in Data Construction

-\paragraph{Details of obtaining \bolden{$a_\mathrm{neg}$}} We obtain an invalid answer to the question, denoted as $a_\mathrm{neg}$, using an off-the-shelf QA model, for which we use DPR followed by a span extractor~\citep{karpukhin2020dense}.
+\paragraph{Obtaining \bolden{$a_\mathrm{neg}$}} $a_\mathrm{neg}$ is obtained from an off-the-shelf QA model by getting the top $k$ predictions $p_1...p_k$, and randomly sampling an incorrect prediction from $\{p_1...p_k\} \setminus \{a\}$.
+We use the model from \citet{karpukhin2020dense}---DPR followed by an answer extraction model---as the off-the-shelf QA model, with $k=50$.

-The most naive way to obtain $a_\mathrm{neg}$ is to take the highest scored prediction that is not equal to $a$.
-We however found such prediction is likely to be a valid answer to $q$, either because it is semantically the same as $a$, or because the ambiguity in the question leads to multiple distinct valid answers.
-We therefore use two tricks that we find greatly reduces such false negatives.
-First, instead of taking the top incorrect prediction, we obtain the top $k$ predictions $p_1...p_k$ from the model and randomly sample one from $\{p_1...p_k\} \setminus \{a\}$.
-We use $k=50$.
-Although this is not a fundamental solution to remove false negatives, it significantly alleviates the problem, drastically dropping the portion of false negatives from 14\% to 2\%.
-Second, we train a neural model that is given a pair of the text and classifies whether they are semantically equivalent or not.
-This model is based on T5-large, trained and validated respectively on 150 and 100 pairs of $(a, p_i)$ ($i=1...k$) which we manually label.
+It is sometimes the case that $a_\mathrm{neg}$ does not match $a$ in string but is semantically the same as $a$ (e.g., ``United States'' and ``U.S.'').
+We therefore train another T5-large model that is given a pair of strings and classifies whether they are semantically equivalent.
+This model is trained and validated respectively on 150 and 100 pairs of $(a, p_i)$ ($i=1...k$) which we manually label.
 We then exclude the predictions in $\{p_1...p_k\}$ which are classified as semantically equivalent to $a$ by the classifier.
+This additional pipeline leads to marginal improvements in quality of the data.

+As a side note, we initially considered taking the highest scored prediction that is not equal to $a$, without a sampling process.
+We however found such prediction is likely to be a valid answer that is semantically different from $a$.
+This is because many questions in NQ are ambiguous, having multiple valid distinct answers, and the reference answer covers only one of them.
+Randomly choosing from $\{p_1...p_k\} \setminus \{a\}$ is not a fundamental solution but significantly alleviates the problem, drastically dropping the portion of such cases from 14\% to 2\%.
+This problem does not occur in AmbigQA because it consists of disambiguated question-answer pairs.

-\paragraph{QA-to-claim converter} We use a pretrained sequence-to-sequence model trained on a small number of our own annotations.
+\paragraph{QA-to-claim converter} A QA-to-claim converter maps a question-answer pair $(q, a)$ to a claim which is true {\em if and only if} $a$ is a valid answer to $q$.
+We use a pretrained sequence-to-sequence model trained on a small number of our own annotations.
 We first manually write 250 claims given valid or invalid question-answer pairs.
 We then train a T5-3B model~\citep{raffel2019exploring}, using 150 claims for training and 100 claims for validation.
 Each question-answer pair is fed into T5 with special tokens {\tt question:} and {\tt answer:}, respectively before the question and the answer.
-When generating claims to construct the data, we filter the claims that do not contain the answer string in the claim, which may happen when the question is overly specific.